bdeckard92/dupUT/02-Lesson-Plans/04-Web-APIs/README.md

 ## Heads-Up

-Next week, you will review Bootstrap, jQuery, and Moment.js.
-If these are new or it's been a while, you will want to find time to review and/or brush up before class.
+Next week, you will cover Bootstrap, jQuery, and Moment.js.
+If these are new to you or it's been a while, you may want to find time to review and/or brush up before class.

 ## Resources